Promotion (marketing): Traditional media

 Examples of traditional media include print media such as newspapers and magazines, electronic media such as radio and television, and outdoor media such as banner or billboard advertisements.
 Each of these platforms provides ways for brands to reach consumers with advertisements.

+Printed collateral such as brochures, business cards, presentation folders, and catalogs are commonly used as sales aids and for local awareness within print advertising and direct marketing, and as support materials in personal selling and at trade shows.
+Campaigns may also use promotional merchandise as complementary giveaways to support awareness and recall.

 Digital media

 Digital media, which includes Internet, social networking and social media sites, is a modern way for brands to interact with consumers as it releases news, information and advertising from the technological limits of print and broadcast infrastructures.
 Digital media is currently the most effective way for brands to reach their consumers on a daily basis.
 Over 2.7 billion people are online globally, which is about 40% of the world's population.
 67% of all Internet users globally use social media.

 Mass communication has led to modern marketing strategies to continue focusing on brand awareness, large distributions and heavy promotions.
-The fast-paced environment of digital media presents new methods for promotion to utilize new tools now available through technology.
-With the rise of technological advances, promotions can be done outside of local contexts and across geographic borders to reach a greater number of potential consumers.
-The goal of a promotion is then to reach the most people possible in a time efficient and a cost efficient manner.
+Digital media has expanded promotional reach by enabling brands to target consumers across geographic regions, overcoming the limitations of traditional local advertising channels.

 Social media, as a modern marketing tool, offers opportunities to reach larger audiences in an interactive way.
 These interactions allow for conversation rather than simply educating the customer.
 Facebook, Snapchat, Instagram, Twitter, Pinterest, Tumblr, as well as alternate audio and media sites like SoundCloud and Mixcloud allow users to interact and promote music online with little to no cost.
 You can purchase and buy ad space on social media platforms.
 Additionally, you can buy artificial Likes, Followers, and Clicks on your pages and posts with the use of third parties.
 As a participatory media culture, social media platforms or social networking sites are forms of mass communication that, through media technologies, allow large amounts of product and distribution of content to reach the largest audience possible.^{[2]} However, there are downsides to virtual promotions as servers, systems, and websites may crash, fail, or become overloaded with information.
 You also can stand risk of losing uploaded information and storage and at a use can also be effected by a number of outside variables.